On the parameterized complexity of computing tree-partitions: XALP-completeness of Tree-Partition-Width

+We remark that in the definition above, $V_{i,j}\cap V_{i',j'}=\emptyset$ whenever $(i,j)\neq (i',j')$.
+We further use that we can assume the tree $T$ to be binary without loss of generality (see \cite{XALP} for more details).
+See Figure \ref{fig:tcmis} for a graphical representation of how the instance is arranged locally.

 We first give a brief sketch of the structure of the hardness proof.
-We have a \emph{trunk} gadget to enforce the shape of the tree from the \textsc{Tree-Chained Multicolor Independent Set}.
+We have a \emph{trunk} gadget to enforce the shape of the tree from the \textsc{Tree-Chained Multicolored Independent Set}.
 On the trunk are attached \emph{clique chains} which are longer than the part of trunk between their endpoints, and have some wider parts at some specific positions.
 The length of the chain gives us some slack which will be used to encode the choice of a vertex for some subset $V_{i,j}$.
 Based on the edges of $G$, we adjust the width along the trunk so that only one clique chain may place its wider part on each position of the trunk.
 In other words, part of the trunk is a collection of gadgets representing edges of $G$ that allow for only one incident vertex to be chosen.
+See Figure \ref{fig:cliquechains} for a high level graphical representation of the gadgets.